ppy/osu-wiki/wiki/Tournaments/o!mLN/3/en.md

 ## Participants

- *Participants will be announced soon after the screening phase has ended.*
+ *Participants will be announced soon after the screening phase ends.*

 ## Mappools

 *Every mappool will be announced 7 days (usually Sunday) before the next stage's match timeline.*

 ## Ruleset